abhivadali13/titanic-ML/README.md

 The data for this challenge is split into a training set and a test set, along with an example submission.
 The training and test set contain the following features:

-- survival, which indicates whether a passenger survived or not, and has values:	0 = No and a 1 = Yes
+- survival, which indicates whether a passenger survived or not, and has values:	0 = No and a 1 = Yes (this is the class label)
 - pclass, which indicates which class a passenger is sitting in, and has values:	1 = 1st, 2 = 2nd, 3 = 3rd
 - sex, which indicates which Sex a passenger is
 - age, which indicates a passenger's age in years